Machine-learning-assisted Blending of Data-Driven Turbulence Models: Numerical Results

 As expected, the $\MSEP$ model consistently performs well across all the considered separated flow training cases, particularly in regions of separation and reattachment.
 The velocity profiles are in good agreement with the high fidelity data for the PH case (Fig. \ref{Fig. PH_VelocityProfiles}) and the CBFS (not shown).
 However, the CD case is more challenging, because it is characterized by a small separation bubble in the divergent that cannot be captured by RANS model, even after data-driven correction.
 Nonetheless, the $\MSEP$ improves the baseline model (see Fig. \ref{Fig. CD_VelocityProfiles}), even if the solution exhibits discrepancies with respect to the reference.
 On the contrary, the $\MANSJ$ model exhibits very poor performance for all the separated cases, for which it incorrectly predicts massive separation.
 The relative performance of the three expert models are better reflected in the error profiles, displayed in Figures \ref{Fig. PH_VelocityErrors} and \ref{Fig. CD_VelocityErrors}.\\

 The blended model offers a fair performance across all separated flow cases.
 It effectively captures the flow dynamics in both attached and separated flow regions.
 This results in improved accuracy for the predicted velocity profiles with respect to the baseline model, especially in the separated regions.
-Inspection of the weight profiles (figures \ref{Fig. PH_WeightDistributions} and \ref{Fig. CD_WeightDistributions}) reveals that the $\MSEP$ model is consistently assigned the highest weight, particularly in regions of strong separation, while the $\MSST$ model is promoted in attached flow regions.
+Inspection of the weight profiles (Figures \ref{Fig. PH_WeightDistributions} and \ref{Fig. CD_WeightDistributions}) reveals that the $\MSEP$ model is consistently assigned the highest weight, particularly in regions of strong separation, while the $\MSST$ model is promoted in attached flow regions.
 The $\MANSJ$ model is always assigned low weights, reflecting its limited applicability in wall-bounded flow scenarios.

-The blended model also improves significantly the predicted skin friction along the bottom wall, reported in Figure \ref{Fig. Cf all} for the three separated flow cases.
-The predominant contribution of $\MSEP$ in separated regions, helps the blended model predicting strong separation and reattachment regions more effectively.
-On the other hand, $\MSST$ is the main contributor in attached flow regions, thus ensuring better overall accuracy.
+The blended model also improves the predicted skin friction along the bottom wall, as shown in Figure~\ref{Fig. Cf all} for the three separated-flow cases.
+By leveraging the dominant contribution of \(\MSEP\) in the separated regions, the blended model more effectively captures the effects of the strong adverse-pressure gradients and the reattachment zones.
+In the attached flow portions of these internal flows, \(\MSST\) typically remains the main contributor, ensuring accuracy in regions where the baseline model already performs well.
+This complementary interplay between \(\MSEP\) and \(\MSST\) is further illustrated in Table~\ref{Tab:bubble_measure_separated}, which compares the predicted separation bubbles against available LES/DNS reference data.
+The varying degrees of gray shading emphasize the error intensity of the bubble prediction with the various models.

+Although each expert model tends to over- or under-predict specific aspects of the separation or reattachment, the blended solution generally reduces the error across all three configurations.
+In particular, \(\MSEP\) alone often yields excessively shortened or delayed recirculation zones in certain cases, while \(\MSST\) can exaggerate bubble lengths. \(\MANSJ\), which was trained with jet-like free-shear features in mind, generally performs poorly in these wall-driven separations, significantly overestimating the length of the recirculation.
+In contrast, \(\Mblend\) blends the beneficial traits of each expert, usually aligning more closely with the reference data from LES or DNS.